×

 I made this decadent recipe yesterday and troughed some, warm, after dinner.
 I have to say, they were totally delicious.
-Today we chilled down a couple more in a cool box to eat after a strenuous hill-walk and they went deliciously fudgy.
+Today we chilled down a couple more in a cool box to eat after a strenuous hill walk and they went deliciously fudgy.
 These brownies are naturally dairy-free and, if you use gluten-free baking powder, gluten-free too.
 If you don’t like your cakes too sweet and use a brand of chocolate sweetened with xylitol (instead of a more bitter 80% chocolate), 100g of added xylitol is probably enough.
-Beetroot is naturally high in sugars so this adds extra sweetness, it also makes them more moist.
+Beetroot is naturally high in sugars so this adds extra sweetness, it also makes them moister.
 Pure cocoa contains theobromine, a stimulant, so don’t eat too many of these late in the evening or you could be wired all night!
 Buy any of the more unusual dry ingredients in health stores.

 Makes one 28x18cm tray (28 very filling brownies)